gongahkia/nidus-core/README.md

 #### General

-* Ensure form submission to firebase for interest_submission is working
-* Then debug vercel deployment
-* Make small visual and aesthetic modifications to /landing/page.tsx
-* Make Nidus landing page adhere to the black and blue colorscheme and add Nidus PNG logo that richard sent
-* See if there's any way to refactor the codebase to make switching color palettes a bit easier
-* Then redirect so the current mission page on the main dashboard screen redirects to /landing
 * Make display look better for mobile
 * See whether its possible to deploy to Electron and Mobile similar to Proquaere and Caselist
+* Show Richard current landing page and ask him what details can be cut and removed first to make NIDUS landing page more mysterious
+* Make small visual and aesthetic modifications to ./app/landing/page.tsx and add images accordingly
+* Make Nidus landing page adhere to the black and blue colorscheme and add Nidus PNG logo that richard sent
-* Add Nidus logo to the current web app site at ./ and make everything adhere to the black and blue colorscheme
+* Add Nidus logo to the current landing page at ./app/landing AND the web app site at ./app/ and tweak the background UI colors to make everything adhere to the new colorscheme
+* See if there's any way to refactor the codebase to make switching and testing out UI/UX color palettes a bit easier
 * Sync up the withdrawal, deposit and receipt modals so that it can dynamically withdraw and deposit from any of the user's strategies, **currently** just hardcoded to XSGD since that's the MVP requirement
 * Once the entire UI is approved, make new project and deploy on vercel under new name, purpose is for URL to be changed